DoveSiButta/DoveSiButta-leaflet/README.md

 OpenStreetMap
 ------------
 OpenStreetMap is a project to create a "wiki" map of the world.
 This project is ran by the OpenStreetMap Foundation.
-The OpenStreetMap database is a source for both Points of Interest and tiles, and it is made accessible to end-users through the portal [OpenStreetMap.org.][10], but the entire database can be [downloaded][11] on your hard drive (if you know what to do with it).
+The OpenStreetMap database is the real big player in here because it is a source for both Points of Interest and tiles.
+It is made accessible to end-users through the portal [OpenStreetMap.org.][11], but the entire database can be [downloaded][12] on your hard drive (if you know what to do with it).
 OpenStreetMap data is more useful if made available through certain APIs, such as OverPass API.
 Going back to examples, let's say you want to look for a city you know by name -but not by location.
 In that case, OpenStreetMap.org offers a handy search box that returns a list of places according to the terms searched by the user.
 Although this is seamless to the end-user, this search is actually delivered by another service called **OpenStreetMap Nominatim**.